opentracing/opentracing-csharp/README.md

 [![Gitter chat][gitter-img]][gitter] [![Build Status][ci-img]][ci]

-# OpenTracing API for .NET including a BasicTracer
+# OpenTracing API for .NET

-This solution includes 2 packages

-    * A .NET platform API for OpenTracing.
+This solution includes the .NET platform API for OpenTracing.

-    * A basic tracer implementation using the OpenTracing API
+A basic tracer implementation using this OpenTracing API can be found at [basictracer-csharp](https://github.com/opentracing/basictracer-csharp).

 ## Required Reading